• Disease Overview

 People who are on immunosuppressive medication (such as after heart transplantation) also are at higher risk.
 In patients with risk factors, any dental procedure (including routine dental cleaning) risks the spread of bacteria which is prevented by treatment with antibiotics just before dental procedures in people at highest risk.
 Infections elsewhere in the body and chronic indwelling catheters (such as for chemotherapy) also increase the risk of infective endocarditis.

 Approximately 80% of infective endocarditis cases are caused by the bacteria streptococci and staphylococci.
 The third most common bacteria causing this disease is enterococci, and, like staphylococci, is commonly associated with healthcare-associated infective endocarditis.
-While very rare, infections due to gram-negative and fungal pathogens are often acquired in healthcare settings.
+While very rare, infections due to gram-negative and fungal pathogens can be acquired in healthcare settings.

 Prevention